-Now in its 123rd year, the Penn Relay Carnival is the world’s first – and most widely recognized – annual relay meet.
+The Penn Relays is the world’s first — and most widely recognized — annual relay meet.

 Each year, this historic rite of spring draws crowds of up to 100,000 to the University of Pennsylvania’s Franklin Field.
 Here, spectators know they’ll see some of the world’s top track athletes compete — and often begin Olympic careers.

 Both athletes and fans hail from all over the country and the world.
 There’s also an accompanying festival offering food and souvenirs.

 Over the course of the three-day festival, top high school, collegiate, masters and even Olympic athletes take to Franklin Field for games like the 4 × 400 meters relay, javelin, pole vault, 100-meter dash, mile runs, sprints and more in hopes of bringing home a medal.
 Perhaps the most anticipated race is the USA vs. World series of elite races.

 Both athletes and fans hail from all over the country and the world.

 Tickets to the Penn Relays can be purchased online.
 Single-day tickets are available and attendees who purchase a three-day pass will receive a 20 percent discount off the single-day ticket price.
 Click the button below to purchase tickets.

 To get to the event, take the Market-Frankford Subway line to 34th and Market streets and walk the few blocks to the track at 33rd and Spruce streets.